cwebberOps/github_lhs_lesson/slides.md

 * It is all about enabling others
 * Norms matter
+* Pairing/Swarming on code

 ---

-# Demo: From Start to Finish a Node App
+# Demo: From Start to Finish...
+Editing a Node App

 ---